tsefat2143/SimpleTweet/README.md

 # Project 2 - *SimpleTweet*

-**Name of your app** is an android app that allows a user to view his Twitter timeline and post a new tweet.
+SimpleTweet is an android app that allows a user to view his Twitter timeline and post a new tweet.
 The app utilizes [Twitter REST API](https://dev.twitter.com/rest/public).

 Time spent: **2** hours spent in total